NEMA-standard frame shafts, dimensioned and toleranced to NEMA MG-1.

 Both are close-coupled pump motor mounts with an axial tapped hole in the shaft end for bolting down a pump impeller.
 JM (mechanical-seal) uses a shorter shaft (~2.9″ for 143–215 frames).
 JP (packed-pump) uses a longer shaft (~5.9″) to accommodate a sleeve and packing gland.

-We cover the most common subfractional through medium-frame sizes (42 through 326), including T-series (143T to 286T), C-face TC variants, JM mechanical-seal mounts (143JM to 326JM), and JP packed-pump mounts (182JP to 326JP).
-Larger frames (364T+), submersibles, P-Base vertical pumps, and pool/spa motors aren't in this folder yet because they need features the configurator doesn't expose today (splines, integral pipe threads, left-hand threads).
+We cover subfractional through large-frame sizes (42 through 449), including T-series (143T to 449T), TS short-shaft direct-coupled variants (284TS to 449TS), C-face TC variants (143TC to 326TC), JM mechanical-seal mounts (143JM to 326JM), and JP packed-pump mounts (182JP to 326JP).
+Submersibles, P-Base vertical pumps, and pool/spa motors aren't in this folder because they need features the configurator doesn't expose today (splines, integral pipe threads).
 Contact us if you need one and we'll add it.

 Yes.
 The cards default to 1045 carbon steel (the most common motor-shaft alloy), but you can switch to 4140 for fatigue strength, 304/316 stainless for washdown or food-grade environments, or any other material in the configurator's material list.